sgoeschl/gatling-blueprint-project/README.md

 ### 1.1 Words Of Caution

-* Please note that this project depends on [sgoeschl/gatling-blueprint-extensions](https://github.com/sgoeschl/gatling-blueprint-extensions) so you need to install the libraries first
+* Please note that this project depends on [sgoeschl/gatling-blueprint-extensions](https://github.com/sgoeschl/gatling-blueprint-extensions)
-    * Run `mvn-install-file.bat` or `mvn-install-file.sh` to import the library manually
-    * Clone the Git repository and run `mvn clean install`
-* The code is currently re-factored frequently :-)

 ## 2. Motivation